gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

 GitHub runners for both architectures.
-When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow builds, signs, and publishes versioned images and a shared multi-architecture manifest to Docker Hub as `gaetancollaud/digitalstrom-mqtt-haos`.
+When a Git tag is pushed to the official repository, the existing GoReleaser workflow publishes the standalone release while the App workflow builds, signs, and publishes versioned images and a shared multi-architecture manifest to the existing `gaetancollaud/digitalstrom-mqtt` Docker Hub repository.
 Users pull that image instead of compiling the bridge on their Home Assistant host.

 The App uses the project's existing Docker Hub registry and `DOCKERHUB_TOKEN` secret.
-Its image name is separate from `gaetancollaud/digitalstrom-mqtt` because the App image also contains the Home Assistant base image, Bashio, and the Supervisor launcher. `digitalstrom-mqtt-haos` is only a Docker Hub image repository; it is not another Git repository or another Home Assistant App.
-Home Assistant identifies the App by its source repository and `slug`, while the `image` field selects the container that Supervisor pulls.
+The standalone and App images contain different runtime packaging, so their Docker tags distinguish them while both remain in the same image repository.
+A project release tag `2.4.0` publishes the standalone image as `2.4.0` and the App image as `2.4.0-haos.1`.
+Home Assistant uses the App `version` as the image tag and pulls that exact variant.

-The Git tag, standalone release, Docker image, and App version use the same version number.
-The App workflow rejects an official release tag that does not exactly match `version` in `config.yaml`; this does not block the existing standalone Go and Docker Hub release workflow.
+The `.1` suffix is the first App packaging revision for a project release.
+The initial workflow does not add a separate App-only Git tag path; packaging fixes use the next normal project patch release until an independent App revision is actually needed.
+The App workflow rejects an official project tag unless the configured App version is `<tag>-haos.1`.
+This does not block the existing standalone Go and Docker Hub release workflow.
 Normal pull requests do not require an App version change and never publish images, so fork pull requests can run all checks without access to repository publishing secrets.